-From the wood-skirted waters of Lego, ascend, at times, grey-bosomed mists; when the gates of the west are closed, on the sun's eagle-eye.
-Wide, over Lara's stream is poured the vapour dark and deep: the moon, like a dim shield, is swimming thro' its folds.
+FROM the wood-skirted waters of Lego, ascend, at times, grey-bosomed mists; when the gates of the west are closed, on the sun's eagle-eye.
+Wide, over Lara's stream, is poured the vapour dark and deep: the moon, like a dim shield, is swimming through its folds.
 With this, clothe the spirits of old their sudden gestures on the wind, when they stride, from blast to blast, along the dusky night.
-Often, blended with the gale, to some warrior's grave, they roll the mist, a grey dwelling to his ghost, until the songs arise
+Often, blended with the gale, to some warrior's grave \, they roll the mist, a grey dwelling to his ghost, until the songs arise.

+\ As the mist, which rose from the lake of Lego, occasioned diseases and death, the bards feigned that it was the residence of the ghosts of the deceased, during the interval between their death, and the pronouncing of the funeral elegy over their tombs; for it was not allowable, without that ceremony was performed, for the spirits of the dead to mix with their ancestors, in their airy halls.
+It was the business of the spirit of the nearest relation to the deceased, to take the mist of Lego, and pour it over the grave.
+We find here Conar, the son of Treamor, the first king of Ireland, performing this office for Fillan, as it was in the cause of the family of Conar that that hero was killed.
 A sound came from the desert; it was Conar, king of Inis-fail.
 He poured his mist on the grave of Fillan, at blue-winding Lubar.
 Dark and mournful sat the ghost, in his grey ridge of smoke.
-The blast, at times, rolled him together: but the form returned again.
+The blast, at times, rolled him together; but the form returned again.
 It returned with bending eyes, and dark winding of locks of mist.

-It was † dark.
+It was \ dark.
 The sleeping host were still, in the skirts of night.
 The flame decayed, on the hill of Fingal; the king lay lonely on his shield.
 His eyes were half closed in sleep; the voice of Fillan came.
+"Sleeps the husband of Clatho?
+Dwells the father of the fallen in rest?
+Am I forgot in the folds of darkness; lonely in the season of night?"